Top Things to Do in Belfast | Best Attractions & Must-See Places

 The Crown remains an architectural wonder and a masterpiece of bar design, known to millions worldwide.
 The exterior of the bar is adorned with polychromatic tiles, providing only a glimpse into the treasures found inside.

-The bar’s interior is rich in colour and design featuring primrose yellow, red and gold ceiling, mosaic tiled floors, and highly patterned tiles.
+The bar’s interior is rich in colour and design, featuring primrose yellow, red and gold ceilings, mosaic tiled floors, and highly patterned tiles.
 The ornate mirrors, wood carvings and painted and etched glass displays are exquisite.
 Additionally, the ten wooden boxes provide a unique place for quiet drinking or hidden conversations.

 The Ulster Museum is an exceptional museum that offers a plethora of exciting things to see and explore.
 With its state-of-the-art facilities, you could easily spend the whole day there, discovering the many treasures that the museum houses.